quicwg/multipath/draft-ietf-quic-multipath.md

 to use a different connection ID for the same Path ID when doing so.

-# Multipath Operation with Multiple Packet Number Spaces

-The QUIC multipath extension uses different packet number spaces for each path.
-This also means that the same packet number can occur on each path and the packet number is not a unique identifier anymore.
-This requires changes to the ACK frame as well as packet protection as described in the following subsections.

-When multipath is negotiated, separate packet number space is linked to a Path ID.
-Each Path ID-specific packet number space starts at packet number 0.
-When following the packet number encoding algorithm described in {{Section A.2 of QUIC-TRANSPORT}}, the largest packet number (largest_acked) that has been acknowledged by the peer in the Path ID-specfic packet number space is initially set to "None".

-## Sending Acknowledgements

-The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

-As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.
-If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with Path ID 0.

-After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.

-ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
-If the ACK_MP is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle an ACK_MP frame with the PATH_RESPONSE frame during path validation.

 ## Packet Protection {#multipath-aead}

 Packet protection for QUIC version 1 is specified in {{Section 5 of QUIC-TLS}}.